Programmer's Friend

 License

-This tool is currently available under the terms of the Common Public License 1.0.
+This tool is currently available under the terms of the EPL 1.0 license.
 It grants the right to freely use and share this tool.

 Feedback